ogeidix/ogeidix.github.com/_posts/2012-04-16-10-things-i-learnt-picking-picking-up-a-flight.md

 ### 2. Internet is everywhere, be sure to be ready
 ---------------------------------------------------
 Internet is **really** everywhere!
 I had wifi connection while being in buses, in bars, in parks and also in the ferry in the middle of the sea!
-(Actually I had also a 3G connection really everywhere thanks to H3G who offer free roaming internet plan in all the Europe!)
+(Actually I had also a 3G connection really everywhere thanks to H3G who offers free roaming internet plan in all the Europe!)

 But you can't connect to internet without a proper (and charged) device.
 Smartphone and laptop are important if you are travelling without a complete plan.